 The one friend that had not gotten it done yet was also very worried about permanently altering his body and hadn’t even really discussed it with his partner.
 He was also concerned that he might not be able to have children in the future, even though he already had three and currently did not want any more.
 There was the question of, “What if?”
 It seemed to bring up all kinds of emotions for him, which seems only natural when thinking of closing the chapter on your fertility.
 A whole chapter of his life was dedicated to conceiving and raising his children.
 The transition to the next phase of life….the realization that time is passing faster than we think…..that needs to be honored as well.
 And I have no doubt that because I don’t have children, nor do I want them (and never have, ever) made my decision quite a bit simpler, even though it still felt like it took forever for me to reach a conclusion.

 I came to realize that as long as I went into it fully comfortable with the idea that it was permanent, and that I had reached the decision entirely on my own, I felt like it was the right choice for me.

-Stay tuned for part two, with all the nitty gritty details....
+You can read part two here for all the nitty gritty details....

 For those of you that don't already know - I have an amazing online course called Reality Rehab.
 You receive one module per week over the course of 4 months and together we'll go over everything from sexual health, intimacy, money, friendships, health, food, and more so that you can strip away the bullshit and start living a life of freedom.
 If you're curious, you can try module one for free - just enter your details below: